AndrewMatheny/ruby-project-guidelines-seattle-web-102819/ProjectREADME.md

     10. Adding a new game to the database
     11. Finding average review for a game

+ #INSTALL INSTRUCTIONS#

+ In the command terminal with the project folder open run "rake db:migrate" then
+ "rake db:seed"

+ Then enter "ruby bin/run.rb" to run the program.

 *Acknowledgements*

 Sounds added using the Ruby2D gem